OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

 #### Special Case: Application Secrets management

 Applications contain numerous “secrets” that are needed for security operations.
 These include certificates, SQL connection passwords, third party service account credentials, passwords, SSH keys, encryption keys and more.
 The unauthorized disclosure or modification of these secrets could lead to complete system compromise.
 In managing application secrets, consider the following:
 Don’t store secrets in code, config files or pass them through environment variables.
-Use tools like GitRob or TruffleHog to scan code repos for secrets.
+Use tools like GitRob or TruffleHog to scan code repositories for secrets.
 Your code should be written in a way that even if your code would be disclosed, e.g., due to a defective configured github repository, your running applications are still secure.
-Keep keys and your other application-level secrets in a secrets vault like KeyWhiz or Hashicorp’s Vault project , Amazon KMS, or AWS Secrets Manager to provide secure storage and access to application-level secrets at run-time.
+Keep keys and your other application-level secrets in a secrets vault like KeyWhiz or Hashicorp's Vault project , Amazon KMS, or AWS Secrets Manager to provide secure storage and access to application-level secrets at run-time.
 Many web-frameworks such as Ruby on Rails provide integrated ways of dealing with secrets and credentials.

-#### Key Lifecycle
+#### Key Life Cycle

 Secret keys are used in applications with a number of sensitive functions.
 For example, secret keys can be used to sign JWTs, protect credit cards, provide various forms of authentication as well as facilitate other sensitive security features.
 In managing keys, a number of rules should be followed including